ethereum/solidity-blog/_posts/2023-07-11-missing-side-effects-on-selector-access-bug.md

 category: Security Alerts
 ---

-On June 26, 2023, a bug in the Solidity legacy code generator was found after further investigation of a security report related to the use of ``abi.decode`` with a ternary expression as the type argument.
+On June 26, 2023, a bug in the legacy code generation pipeline of the Solidity compiler was found during investigation of a security report related to the use of ``abi.decode`` with a ternary expression as the type argument.